M.S. Concentrations

 - Devices and Nanofab

-To declare, students should fill out the M.S.
-Concentration Declaration form in their final semester by the semester course withdrawal deadline.
+To declare, students should fill out the MS Concentration Declaration form in their final semester by the semester course withdrawal deadline.
 Please note that students must wait until their final semester to submit the form.
-Once signed by the academic advisor, this form serves as proof of completion of the concentration, as no additional certificate is issued and concentrations are not listed on the transcript.
+Once signed by the academic advisor, this form serves as proof of completion of the concentration, as no additional certificate is issued, and concentrations are not listed on the transcript.
 If a student is completing more than one concentration, they should declare each concentration on a separate form.

 AI/ML Systems (AIML)